Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals notable trends in the company's operational efficiency and working capital management over the examined periods.
+The analysis of the financial data reveals several notable trends in operational efficiency metrics over the observed periods.

 Average Inventory Processing Period